Department of Chemistry

 CHE 1131.
 General Chemistry II Laboratory.
 (1-4) 1 Credit Hour.
 (TCCN = CHEM 1112)

-Prerequisites: A grade of "C-" or better in CHE 1103 and CHE 1121, and a grade of "C-" or better or concurrent enrollment in CHE 1113.
-Techniques of qualitative and quantitative chemical analysis, illustrated primarily via inorganic chemical systems and their reactions.
+Prerequisite: A grade of "C-" or better in CHE 1103 and CHE 1121, and a grade of "C-" or better or concurrent enrollment in CHE 1113.
+Techniques of qualitative and quantitative chemical analysis illustrated primarily via inorganic chemical systems, their reactions, and chemical writing.
 Laboratory to accompany CHE 1113.
 This laboratory includes a lecture component.
 Generally offered: Fall, Spring, Summer.
-Course Fees: IUC1 $15; L001 $30; LRS1 $15.40; STSI $7.20; DL01 $25.
+Course Fee: IUC1 $15; L001 $30; LRS1 $15.40; STSI $7.20; DL01 $25.

 CHE 2603.
 Organic Chemistry I. (3-0) 3 Credit Hours.
 (TCCN = CHEM 2323)